 - Self-isolate for at least10 days as soon as you experience symptoms.

 - Order a test immediately or call 119 if you have no internet access.

 - You will receive your results.
-If you test positive you must complete your 7-day self-isolation and your household must complete self-isolation for 14 days from when you started having symptoms.
-If your test is negative, you and other household members no longer need to isolate.
+If you test positive you must complete your 10-day self-isolation.
+If your test is negative, you no longer need to isolate.

 - Share contacts.
 If you test positive, the NHS Test and Trace service will contact you with instructions of how to share details of people with whom you have had close recent contact and places you have visited.